Triathlon Brick Training Calculator

 Calculate target bike and run paces based on your race goals and current fitness.

 A brick workout is a training session combining two triathlon disciplines back-to-back, most commonly bike followed immediately by run.
-The term “brick” likely comes from the heavy, leaden feeling in the legs during the run portion — as if they are made of bricks.
+The term “brick” likely comes from the heavy, leaden feeling in the legs during the run portion, as if they were made of bricks.

 Brick training serves two purposes:

 - Physiological adaptation: Training the muscles to switch from the cycling movement pattern (quadriceps-dominant, circular) to running (hamstring and glute activation, linear).
-This adaptation takes weeks to develop and is sport-specific — running fitness alone does not prepare you for running off the bike.
+That adaptation takes weeks and it is sport-specific.
+Running fitness on its own does not prepare you for running off the bike.

 - Mental practice: Learning to manage the uncomfortable transition period and pace yourself before your legs “come around” (usually after 1–2 km).